 Online Master of Science in Addiction Psychology

 Despite being one of the largest preventable health problems in the U.S, people facing substance misuse and addiction rarely receive the treatment they need.
-The master’s in addiction psychology prepares you to provide the necessary counseling and treatment to those struggling with addiction issues.
+Arizona State University's master’s in addiction psychology prepares you to provide the necessary counseling and treatment to those struggling with addiction issues.
 In your courses, you’ll learn how to provide counseling services, oversee clinical programs and execute case management.

 Total classes: 15